fawazshohiebar/pavilion/content/collections/pages/en/parking-information.md

           tag: h2
           uppercase: false
         description: |-
-          Additional Standard Parking is available at ADNEC Car Parks D and E for AED 20.
+          Additional Parking is available at ADNEC Car Parks D and E — and it's free!

-          Parking is on a first-come, first-served basis – so we recommend arriving early.
+          Parking is free of charge and available on a first-come, first-served basis — so we still recommend arriving early to secure your spot.

-          **Price:** AED 20 per vehicle (pay onsite) for Car Parks D and E.
+          **ADIHEX Entrance Tickets:** Please note that parking does not include entrance tickets.
+Tickets must be purchased separately.
-          **ADIHEX Entrance Tickets:** Not included – tickets must be purchased separately
+          **Before Your Visit:** Make sure to review the General Terms & Conditions related to parking and entry.

           Please review the parking <a href="https://www.adnec.ae/en/terms-and-conditions" target="_blank">General Terms & Conditions</a> before your visit.

-          Please select your preferred parking location below:
+          Please select your preferred parking location below.
         buttons:
           -
             id: mdy1nl92